centiglobe/decentralized-ISO20022/README.md

 <!--ISO 20022 message here...-->
 ```
 The `Fr` tag must contain the hostname of your financial institution.
 Specifically, it must be a subject alternative name of your
 personal X.509 certificate.
-The `To` tag will be used by the microservice to determine the financial institution the message should
+The `To` tag will be used by the communication service to determine the financial institution the message should
 be sent to.
 The port numbers of both the sending and receiving financial institution's external APIs can optionally be specified, but
 if they are not present they are assumed to be located on port 443.